 AnOldSinner dealt, at least tangentially, with some of these issues in Flawed Messengers and Seeking an Excuse.
 Hypocrisy in a church is to be expected.
 Churches are filled with people, and people, even church leaders are flawed.
 They can be hypocritical.
 Legalism creeps in, but sometimes it is in the eye of the beholder.
 Sometimes, one sees legalism because he or she does not want to agree with God’s Word.

 The essayist complained, chastised and critiqued evangelical churches for 600 words before reaching her conclusion.
-Those 600 words however were simply laying the groundwork for her primary complaint.
-In the next 100 hundred words she leveled her charge.
-She stated young people were leaving church because they did not find Jesus there.
+Those 600 words, however, were simply laying the groundwork for her primary complaint.
+In the next 100 hundred words, she leveled her charge.
+She stated young people were leaving the church because they did not find Jesus there.

 She believes church leaders think they can just make their churches more contemporary and reel in new believers.
 They think hipper music, weekly dramas, coffee shops and other contemporary touches will keep their younger members happy and attract new ones.
 The essayist thinks they are wrong.
 She believes that the younger generations just want and need Jesus.
 While some might easily agree with her point, there is one thing the essayist did not make clear.
 Whose Jesus are they seeking?

 One may scoff at the last comment.
 What do you mean, whose Jesus?
 There is only one Jesus.
 One may scoff and question, but is there really only one Jesus, at least in the minds of those who claim to seek him?